XiaoqianZhu1997/PHBS_MLF_2018/README.md

 ## 3. Dataset Description:
 - The dataset is called [Credit Card Fraud Detection](https://www.kaggle.com/mlg-ulb/creditcardfraud) obtained from Kaggle website.
+  And here we provide some [samples of the data](https://github.com/XiaoqianZhu1997/PHBS_MLF_2018/blob/master/data/creditcard_sample.csv).
 - It contains transactions made by credit cards in September 2013 by European cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
 However, the dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
 Therefore, we will re-sample the dataset as to offset this imbalance with the hope of arriving at a more robust and fair decision boundary.

 - Dependent Variables: